cerebral-technology/alexmill.github.io/posts/_posts/2018-03-08-fourier-series-spinning-circles-visualization.md

   </video>
 </div>

-There are obviously a lot of steps I left out in this derivation, but hopefully I've provided some intuition (and some free source code) on how to generate the cool spinning circles visualization.
+There are obviously a lot of steps I left out in this derivation, but hopefully I've provided some intuition (and some free source code) on how to generate the spinning circles visualization.
 If you play around with the notebook, you can try creating animations of your own images.
-I will warn you, however, that I did not spend any time on speeding up the rendering process (so creating an animation can take around 10 minutes of compute time).
+I did configure my notebook repository to work on the new [Binder platform](https://mybinder.org), which will allow you one-click (free!) access to an interactive version of the code. ([Direct link to launch the notebook here.](https://mybinder.org/v2/gh/alexmill/website_notebooks/master?filepath=fourier-spinning-circles.ipynb)).
+It appears everything works except the final animation process, which you'll have to do on your own machine.
+(I will warn you, however, that I did not spend any time on speeding up the rendering process; so creating an animation can take up to 10 minutes of compute time.)